hello-robot/stretch_tutorials/stretch_tool_share/dex_to_standard.md

 This tutorial will guide you through the steps of replacing a gripper with a Dex Wrist (3-DoF) for one with a Standard Wrist (1-DoF).

 ## Parts and Tools Required
-Please note that this procedure does not require any additional parts or tools apart from the ones that were shipped with the robot.
+Please note that this procedure does not require any additional parts or tools apart from the ones that were shipped with the robot:

 - 8 [M2x6mm Torx FHCS bolts](https://www.mcmaster.com/90236A104/)
 - 4 [M2.5x4mm Torx FHCS bolts](https://www.mcmaster.com/92703A448/)
 - 2 [M2.5x8mm SHCS bolts](https://www.mcmaster.com/91290A102/)